gregdan3/yagpdb-cc/massban/README.md

 #### Parameters

 - `$sendto` is the ID of a channel which YAGPDB will send results to.
-I recommend using an internal channel, as the command is very noisy, but that is up to you.
+I recommend using an internal channel, as the command is noisy.

-- `$thiscc` is not a parameter you can choose; you must fill in the ID of the custom command.
-This is found in the upper left of the custom command's page.
 - `$ratelimitdelay` is not a parameter either; it is a constant used to avoid YAGPDB's max number of custom commands executed per minute.

 #### Notes

 - Do not run more than one instance of this command at once.
-You'll defeat the purpose of the rate limiting!
+You'll trip the rate limiter, which may cause the command to fail and **can get your server banned from using YAGPDB**.
 - It is **highly** recommended to limit the command to both your admin role and to a specific channel, to not risk it being executed by a non-admin.